Marty Jannetty: WWE (2005–2009)

-On the March 14, 2005 episode of Raw, Jannetty returned for a one-time only reunion with his former tag team partner Shawn Michaels, once again billed as The Rockers and performing their traditional entrance with their original music, against La Résistance (Sylvain Grenier and Rob Conway).
+On the March 14, 2005 episode of Raw, Jannetty returned to the now-renamed World Wrestling Entertainment (WWE) for a one-night reunion with his former tag team partner Shawn Michaels, once again billed as the Rockers and performing their traditional entrance with their original music, against La Résistance.
 Jannetty scored the win for his team after he used his signature Rocker Dropper.
 This was preparation for Jannetty's match with Kurt Angle on that week's SmackDown!, as Angle had challenged Jannetty prior to his WrestleMania 21 match with Shawn Michaels.
-Angle claimed that since Jannetty had taught Michaels "everything he knows" while part of The Rockers, he could teach Michaels "how to tap out" by forcing Jannetty to submit on SmackDown!.
-Angle made good on his promise and forced Jannetty to submit to his ankle lock, but only after a nearly twenty-minute match and an impressive showing for Jannetty which saw him nearly pin the Olympic champion.
-WWE soon signed him to a new contract, however he was arrested and unable to meet the commitments of his WWE contract, leading to his release on July 6.
+Angle claimed that since Jannetty had taught Michaels "everything he knows" while part of the Rockers, he could teach Michaels "how to tap out" by forcing Jannetty to submit on SmackDown!.
+Angle made good on his promise and forced Jannetty to submit to his ankle lock, but only after a nearly twenty-minute match and an impressive showing for Jannetty which saw him nearly pin Angle.
+WWE subsequently signed him to a new contract, however he was arrested and unable to meet the commitments of his WWE contract, leading to his release on July 6.

 On the February 20, 2006 episode of Raw, Shawn Michaels was pitted against four of the five members of the Spirit Squad in their in-ring debut.
 After he had used Sweet Chin Music, Michaels was attacked by all five members until an unknown man came storming in to the ring to defend Michaels.
-During the melee, it was revealed that it was Marty Jannetty coming to defend his former tag team partner.
+During the melee, it was revealed that it was Jannetty coming to defend his former tag team partner.
 Later on Raw, Vince McMahon came out to mention that he would offer Jannetty a full-time contract.
 McMahon then added a stipulation that Jannetty had to join Mr. McMahon's "Kiss My Ass Club" the following week on Raw.
 Jannetty refused, and McMahon instead offered Jannetty the possibility of breaking Chris Masters' signature submission hold, the Master Lock.
 Jannetty appeared to almost break the hold, but Mr. McMahon (who was officiating) hit Jannetty with a low blow.
 Unable to break it, he was only released from the hold when Michaels ran in to save him.
 Shortly after Michaels had saved Jannetty, Shane McMahon ran in the ring with a steel chair and knocked out Michaels.
 The former Rockers were supposed to continue a program with the McMahons, but Jannetty was absent from the next episode of Raw and instead Triple H and Shawn Michaels reunited as D-Generation X. On March 3, WWE announced that it had severed all professional ties with Jannetty without further explanation.